Where to start? Well, there’s an area of London called Marylebone. It’s not altogether clear that Marylebone station is in it.

 Hayes station is the terminus of a suburban branch line in the Hayes area of Bromley.
-Hayes & Harlington station is a stop on what will be Crossrail just north of Heathrow Airport.
+Hayes & Harlington station is a stop on the Elizabeth line just north of Heathrow Airport.
 These two places are nowhere near each other.
 It’s just nonsense really, isn’t it?

 27 & 28.
 St Margarets

 There are two stations called St Margarets served by London’s suburban train network.
-One is south west, near Twickenham; the other just north of the city on a branchline to Hertford.
+One is south-west, near Twickenham; the other is just north of the city on a branch line to Hertford.

 29 & 30.
 Rainham